Quick Facts: Earning an Ed.D. in Massachusetts

 Educational Leadership Career Outlook

-For a bird’s eye overview of the MA administrative landscape, begin with the Bureau of Labor Statistics (BLS)’s employment & salary data for elementary & secondary school education administrators and postsecondary education administrators.
-As you might expect from its national reputation, Massachusetts is way out in front.
+For a bird’s eye overview of the MA administrative landscape, begin with the Bureau of Labor Statistics (BLS)’s employment & salary data for K-12 education administrators and postsecondary education administrators.
+As you might expect from its national reputation as an education state, Massachusetts is a hotbed of educational jobs.

 Educational Leadership Salaries

-BLS statistics show that Massachusetts elementary & secondary school education administrators are some of the highest paid professionals in the country.
+- BLS statistics show that Massachusetts K-12 education administrators are some of the highest paid professionals in the country.
 You’ll find exact salary numbers in BLS’s section on State Occupational Employment and Wage Estimates for Massachusetts.
-In addition, the ESE’s data on Teacher Salaries will give you ballpark educator salary averages for each MA district.
+In addition, the DESE’s data on Teacher Salaries will give you ballpark educator salary averages for each MA district.

 Educational Leadership Job Boards